-Command Option Description local Specify this option on a multinode environment to deconfigure Oracle software in a cluster.
+Command Ontion Description Command Option checkonly Specify this option to check the status of the Oracle software home configuration.
+Running the deinstall command with the -checkonly option does not remove the Oracle configuration.
+This option generates a response file that you can use with the deinstall.bat command.
+When you use the -checkonly option to generate a response file, you are prompted to provide information about your system.
+You can accept the default value the deinstall command has obtained from your Oracle installation, indicated inside brackets ([]), or you can provide different values.
+To accept the defaults, press Enter at each prompt. local Specify this option on a multinode environment to deconfigure Oracle software in a cluster.
 When you run deinstall.bat with this option, it deconfigures and deinstalls the Oracle software only on the local node (the node on which you run deinstall.bat) for non-shared Oracle home directories.
 The deinstall command does not deinstall or deconfigure Oracle software on remote nodes. paramfile complete path of input parameter properties file (Optional) You can specify this option to run deinstall.bat with a response file in a location other than the default.
 When you use this option, provide the complete path where the response file is located.
 If you run the deinstall.bat command from the Oracle home that you plan to deinstall, then you do not need to specify the paramfile option.
-The default location of the response file is %ORACLE_HOME%\deinstall\response. params name1=value[name2=value name3=value] Use this option with a response file to override one or more values in a response file that you created. o complete path of directory for saving response files Use this option to provide a path other than the default location where the response file (deinstall.rsp.tmpl) is saved.
-The default location of the response file is %ORACLE_HOME%\deinstall\response. tmpdir complete path of temporary directory to use Specifies a non-default location where the deinstall command writes the temporary files for the deinstallation. logdir complete path of log directory to use Specifies a non-default location where the deinstall command writes the log files for the deinstallation. skipLocalHomeDeletion Specify this option in Oracle Grid Infrastructure installations on a multinode environment to deconfigure a local Grid home without deleting the Grid home. skipRemoteHomeDeletion Specify this option in Oracle Grid Infrastructure installations on a multinode environment to deconfigure a remote Grid home without deleting the Grid home. help Use the -help option to obtain additional information about the command option flags.
+The default location of the response file is %ORACLE_HOME%\deinstall\response. params name1=value[ name2=value name3=value] Use this option with a response file to override one or more values in a response file that you created. o complete path of directory for saving response files default location where the response file (deinstall.rsp.tmpl) is saved.
+The default location of the response file is %ORACLE_HOME%\deinstall\response. tmpdir complete path of temporary directory to use Specifies a non-default location where the deinstall command writes the temporary files for the deinstallation. logdir complete path of log directory to use Specifies a non-default location where the deinstall command writes the log files for the deinstallation. skipLocalHomeDeletion Specify this option in Oracle Grid Infrastructure installations on a multinode environment to deconfigure a local Grid home without deleting the Grid home.